hashgraph/hedera-custodians-library/README.md

 ### 6.2 Configuration

 The configuration for the tests is defined in the `jest.config.js` file located in the root directory of the library.
-`config.ts`: configuration file for the `custodialwalletutils` tests.
+`config.ts`: configuration file for the `hedera-custodians-library` tests.
 This file is responsible for setting up the configurations for the `FireblocksConfig` and `DFNSStrategy` classes, which are used to manage the interactions with the Fireblocks and DFNS APIs, respectively.

 The `dotenv` package is used to load environment variables from a `.env` file.
 These environment variables are necessary for the tests to run.